newtl/WallWallet/README.md

-[This is under copyright of Newtl and the LitecoinZ Team]
+[This Picture is under copyright of Newtl]

 ![Image of Pic](https://github.com/newtl/WallWallet/blob/master/Pic.jpg)